 I woke to 40 degrees this morning.
 Last night, after seeing yesterday’s weather report, I covered some of my plants, those well up out of the ground.
 The apple tree was impossible to cover; leaving thousands of blossoms unprotected, except for being one with the branches.
 I wrap things like leftovers to keep them fresh, and use tools, like safety glasses to protect against harm.
 It’s a different story when it comes to covering my heart and mind.
 I protected my mind the last time I went to the motor vehicle’s office – repeating the statement, it’s OK if I have to come back.
 The most difficult, sometimes to the extent of impossible, is my heart.
 I’ve heard it said, I’ll never love again; a statement to protect the heart from ever experiencing heartbreak again after a breakup.
 When it comes to protecting my heart from losing my husband, a loss powerful enough to alter my world forever, there’s nothing.
 Nothing to wrap myself in, no tools, no statement, no reality, no thought.
 There’s nothing big enough to cover all of me, the apple tree, because he was woven, not just into my branches, but into every part of me.

 I’ve found myself using my age as an excuse lately, and it has to stop.
 Coming up with reasons to not do, not even try, is so much easier than trying or even looking at what I want or need to do with a “let’s just see how far I can get” attitude.
-I’m old, I’m 20lbs overweight, I didn’t sleep well last night, my muscles/joints ache, my sneakers are wet, my hair’s gray!
+I’m old, I didn’t sleep well last night, my muscles/joints ache, my sneakers are wet, my hair’s gray!
 I thought of the excuse, I’m blind.
 I don’t know what that’s like, but that excuse could be used for even the simplest of tasks for a seeing person, like finding matching socks, putting on lipstick, or pouring a glass of milk.
-I’ve tried some scary, amazing things in my life; well scary for me anyway.
+I’ve tried some amazing things in my life; well scary might be a better word.
 My only thought was how wonderful to get the chance.
-The answer to why do it, was easy.
-But when it comes to the mundane, ordinary things, I don’t see them as amazing, there’s no obvious why.
-I need to put up a few more stickers in my house to answer why, like, I’m Alive, Move or Lose, Trying is the First Step to Success, and I Want More Amazing.
+The answer to why do it, is why not.
+But when it comes to the many ordinary things, there should be a better answer to why than necessary, automatic.
+I need to put up a few more stickers in my house with better answers, like, I’m Alive, Move or Lose, Trying is the First Step to Success, and I Want More Amazing.

 The sun was supposed to come out after a week of rain and cold.
 But it was so nice snuggled into my soft, warm bed.
 I didn’t have to get up.
 I wanted to, needed to take a walk, but that was my thought last night, not 6:45am this morning!
 Many things are either just too easy to do or too easy not to do.
 As I get older, it gets easier for my mind and body to choose easier, comfy, and effortless.
 I did get up, but the sky didn’t match the weather report; lots of gray clouds to the north and east.
 Did my herculean effort to get up go to waste?
 I checked one more time to the west and there was lots of sunlight shining through and the clouds were quickly heading east.
 So I went and my mind and body are feeling the benefiting from it.
 So easy to stay where I am, where I’m comfortable, where I only have to exert a small amount of effort.
 If all the caterpillars in the world shared that view, the world would be deprived of amazingly beautiful butterflies.
 I should never settle for being a caterpillar.